edemaine/beancount/README.md

-# beancount: Count number of papers via DBLP
+# beancount: Count number of papers and coauthors via DBLP

 Given the names of some CS authors, this script measures the following metrics for each author via [DBLP](https://dblp.org/):